-Header Name (make it big and bold).
-If you have a preferred name, place in parentheses - i.e., David (Allan) Smith School and/or home address, phone, and email Web links to LinkedIn[®] profile or portfolio (if applicable) Education The University of Iowa, Iowa City, IA
+- Name (make big and bold).
+If you have a preferred name, place in parentheses i.e., David (Allan) Smith - Current and/or permanent address choose based on where you are applying - · Phone number, email address, and pronouns (optional) - Web links if applicable (LinkedIn, portfolio, website, etc.)